 Security is the number one priority at CoinZoom.
 We have invested countless hours and resources into ensuring that our platform is safe from bad actors, including incorporating big data analysis and AI technologies to aid us in preventing attacks.
 We’ve even partnered with various cyber-security and compliance firms in the blockchain space.
 Yet, the best security partnership we can build is with the CoinZoom community itself.

-Each and every one has the power to ensure that the community remains SAFU from bad actors, starting with maintaining regular habits that help keep accounts safe.
-With our organizational commitment toward preventing unauthorized activity and our community’s heightened sense of security, we can collaborate to create a more secure environment for cryptocurrency.
+Each and every one of us has the power to ensure that the community remains SAFU from bad actors, starting with maintaining regular habits that help keep accounts safe.
+With our organizational commitment toward preventing unauthorized activity and our communities heightened sense of security, we can collaborate to create a more secure environment for cryptocurrency.

 1. Always use Two-Factor Authentication (2FA), preferably Google Authenticator.